crestianiam/htmx-crud/README.md

 ## Setup
 The project requires environment variables to function properly.
 In the repository, you will find a file named **TEMPLATE_VARS** that describes the necessary variables.
 Rename this file to **.env** and then assign the required values to the environment variables.
 The variable names are self-explanatory.
+Change the variables value and and remove the asterisks at the beginning and end of the variable, used only as a visual help.

 ## Usage
 `npm run dev` for starting the project